New Jersey Negligence Law Attorney

 If you have been injured in an accident, you have probably heard the word “negligence” more than a few times.
 In a legal context, negligence has a specific meaning.
 Furthermore, showing that someone acted negligently requires proving several things.
 To get the justice and compensation you deserve, it’s important to work with a personal injury lawyer who focuses on negligence cases.

-At Rosner & Tucker, P.C., personal injury is what we do.
+At Rosner Law Offices, P.C., personal injury is what we do.
 Our experienced team of personal injury litigators has recovered millions for individuals and families throughout New Jersey.
 If you are struggling to pay medical bills, cover lost wages, and pay for property damage after an auto accident or any other kind of accident, we can help.

 The Duty to Act with Reasonable Care